Ogimly/nodejs2022Q4-service/README.md

 ```

 After starting the app on port (4000 as default) you can open
-in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+in your browser OpenAPI documentation by typing http://localhost:4000/api/.

 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+You can change default port in .env (see .env.example)

 ## Testing